Maharam extension and stationary stable processes: Ergodic properties

 \section{Ergodic properties}

-Some ergodic properties of general IDp stationary processes have been given in terms of ergodic properties of the Lévy measure system in \cite{Roy06IDstat}.
-For an $\alpha$-stable stationary processes, it is more interesting to give them in terms of the associated non-singular system $\left(\Omega,\mathcal{F},\mu,T\right)$.
-This work has been undertaken in the symmetric ($S\alpha S$) case in a series of papers (see in particular \cite{ros96mixsta} and \cite{Samo04Posnul}).
+Some ergodic properties of general IDp stationary processes have been given in terms of ergodic properties of the L\'{e}vy measure system in \cite{Roy06IDstat}.
+For an $\alpha$-stable stationary processes, it is more interesting to give them in terms of the associated nonsingular system $(\Omega,\mathcal{F},\mu,T)$.
+This work has been undertaken in the symmetric ($S\alpha S$) case in a series of papers (see, in particular, \cite{ros96mixsta} and \cite{Samo04Posnul}).

 We have a new tool to deal with this problem: